 Since we tested this cooler, it no longer has an eco mode.
 Regular power mode and Fast Freeze mode use the most energy of any cooler in this review — 65.5 Watts.

 Ease of Use

-Not a flashy cooler, the Wynter mostly has what you need.
-It does have a drain in the bottom, which is a feature it shares with the Dometic, ARB, and Knox.
-One thing we really like is that the display shows your battery level, which helps to monitor your energy usage — unfortunately, that display is on the side/back of the cooler, right next to the plug.
+One thing we really like is that the display shows your battery level, which helps to monitor your energy usage — unfortunately, that display is on the back of the cooler, right next to the plug.
 A rather unfortunate location, we think.
-The Whynter is also a relatively noisy model - about as loud as the Costway and nearly as loud as the ARB.
-Whynter does offer a 1-year warranty, which is a nice safety blanket for an appliance this large.
+The Whynter is also a relatively noisy model — one of the noisest we tested.

 Offering a fairly great all-around performance (aside from portability), the Whynter has a lot to offer while costing less than several of its competitors.
-It has an impressively efficient low energy mode, the longest DC cord in our review, an excellent minimum temperature, and overall useful design.
-Though it was our least favorite model to carry and has a smaller internal capacity than claimed, we think the Whynter is a solid powered cooler and for a very reasonable, competitive price.
+It has an impressively efficient low energy mode, one of the longest DC cords in our review, an excellent minimum temperature, and an overall useful design.
+Though it is one of our least favorite models to carry and has a smaller internal capacity than claimed, we think the Whynter is a solid powered cooler and for a very reasonable, competitive price.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More